ftsrg/ingraph-tex-converter/README.md

 [![Build Status](https://travis-ci.org/FTSRG/ingraph-tex-converter.svg?branch=master)](https://travis-ci.org/FTSRG/ingraph-tex-converter)

-:warning: **Warning.** This app is intended as a research tool to be run on a single VM.
-There is zero security involved, i.e. the users might use the web service run malicious scripts.
+:warning: **Warning.** This app is a research tool, designed to be run in a separate VM.
+There is zero security involved, i.e. clients might use the web service to run malicious scripts.

 ## Dependencies